Thorley, Isle of Wight: History

 Thorley has a manor house called Torlei (meaning thorny lea) which was held by Earl Tostig in the time of Edward the Confessor.
 It was originally governed by Earl Tostig during the reign of King Edward the Confessor from the manor house.
 Following the Norman Invasion of England, it was granted by King William the Conqueror to Richard de Redvers, (purportedly) Earl of Devon.
 The Earls of Devon held the land until the Isle of Wight was surrendered back to the Crown under the reign of Edward I of England.
 It was then granted to the Earls of Salisbury until it was confiscated by an Act of Attainder against John Montagu, 3rd Earl of Salisbury.
 Henry IV of England then granted it to George Plantagenet, 1st Duke of Clarence before it was returned to the Crown following an act of attainder.
 In 1472, King Edward IV of England gave Thorley to Anthony Woodville, 2nd Earl Rivers for six years as compensation for harm done to his family by the Duke of Clarence.
 Queen Elizabeth I then granted the parish out to a local farmer in exchange for annual rent, the farmer's daughter then sold it to Sir Robert Holmes, Governor of the Isle of Wight.
-As of 1862, Thorley was retained to follow the ownership of Yarmouth, Isle of Wight.
+As of 1862, Thorley was retained to follow the ownership of Yarmouth.
 Thorley has a cricket team.
+On 1 April 1933 the parish was abolished and merged with Yarmouth.